Afzal Khan (general): Background

 Shivaji was a son of the Bijapur's general Shahaji, who had fought alongside Afzal Khan.
 He administered Shahaji's fiefs in the Pune region, and had started acting independently of the Bijapur government.
 He had captured territories ruled by other subordinates of Bijapur, and had negotiated with the Mughal emperor Aurangzeb, who had invaded the Bijapur Sultanate.
 Shivaji claimed to be a loyal servant of Bijapur, but the Bijapur government doubted his loyalty.
 During much of the 1650s, the Bijapur government had been unable to take any steps against Shivaji because it was busy dealing with the Mughal invasion, internal factional politics, and a succession dispute.
 After a peace treaty with the Mughals, and the general acceptance of Ali Adil Shah II as the king, the Bijapur government became more stable, and turned its attention towards Shivaji.

 Ali Adil Shah II was a minor whose mother had been the de facto ruler since the mid-1640s, when his father had fallen seriously ill.
 The decision of sending Afzal Khan against Shivaji was probably taken by his mother.
 An English letter sent by factor Henry Revington to East India Company, dated 10 December 1659, states that the queen advised Afzal Khan to pretend friendship with Shivaji, because military strength would not be enough to defeat Shivaji.

 Shivaji reportedly commanded a 60,000 infantry after his conquest of Javli.
 On the other hand, Afzal Khan's army – including infantry and cavalry – had 10,000 soldiers.
 This number is supported by the English letter, as well as Tarikh-i-Ali.
 Maratha sources suggest higher numbers, stating that Afzal Khan's army had as many as 35,000 infantry; 12,000 cavalry; and 500 cannons; according to American academic Nicholas Gier, these sources exaggerate the strength of Afzal Khan's forces in order to glorify Shivaji's victory.
 The Chitnis Bakhar states that Afzal Khan's army numbered 30,000 men; and Sabhasad states that it had 12,000 cavalry plus additional infantry.
-Shivaji-Pratpa, Rairi Bakhar, 91 Qalami Bakhar, and Tarikh-i-Shivaji state that Afzal Khan's army numbered 12,000.
+Shivaji-Pratapa, Rairi Bakhar, 91 Qalami Bakhar, and Tarikh-i-Shivaji state that Afzal Khan's army numbered 12,000.